Ramush Haradinaj: Emigration to Switzerland and joining KLA

 In 1989, using a false name, Haradinaj emigrated to Leysin, Switzerland.
-He worked there for eight years as a construction worker, security guard, and a bouncer in a nightclub.
+He worked there for eight years as a construction worker, security guard, and bouncer in a nightclub.
 As the Soviet Union dealt with new internal challenges, movements for independence began to form among many of the ethnicities of the Balkans and other states.
 In Switzerland, Haradinaj joined the Albanian nationalist organization "People's Movement of Kosovo", from which the KLA originated; this organization wanted to separate Kosovo from Yugoslavia through armed struggle.
 In 1996, he went through sabotage training in Albania, then participated in the establishment of KLA bases in Kukës and Tropojë.
-According to media outlets, he organized the smuggle of arms into Kosovo; in one of those operations he was ambushed by border patrols, during which he was wounded and his brother Luan was killed.
-In 1998, Haradinaj returned to his hometown of Glođane (now Gllogjan) in Kosovo.
+According to media outlets, he organized the smuggling of arms into Kosovo; in one of those operations he was ambushed by border patrols, during which he was wounded and his brother Luan was killed.
+In 1998, Haradinaj returned to his hometown of Gllogjan in Kosovo.